Amateur Photographer verdict

 Samsung Galaxy A55.
 Photo JW

-If you’re familiar with Samsung phones, then the A55 should be familiar to you, as they all tend to offer the same user-friendly interface and quick access to controls.
-On setting up the A55, there was a lot of software thrown at me, which was quickly uninstalled.
+Samsung phones tend to offer the same user-friendly interface and quick access to controls, and the A55 is no exception.
+On setting up the A55, a lot of software was thrown at me, which was quickly uninstalled!

-The screen benefits from a refresh rate, which can be set up to 120Hz, however, the peak brightness of 1000nits isn’t as good as some competitors, as many phones are now offering double this.
-As mentioned, the borders look large if you’re used to flagship phones, but larger boarders are fairly common on entry-level phones.
-You also get a large 5000mAh battery, but the lack of wireless charging is a bit of a let-down.
+The screen benefits from a refresh rate, which can be set up to 120Hz.
+However, the peak brightness of 1000nits isn’t as good as some competitors, many of which now offer double this.
+As mentioned, the borders look large compared to those of flagship phones, but larger boarders are fairly common on entry-level phones.
+You also get a large 5000mAh battery; the lack of wireless charging is disappointing, though.

 Samsung Galaxy A55.
 Photo JW